AI prompts

 will also point you to the backward compatible feature flag.

-The backward compatibility is maintained for deserialization when loading records.
+The backward compatibility was maintained for deserialization when loading records.
 Therefore, as

 Please note that binary formats are not backward compatible.
 Thus, you will need to load your record